PulmuPalasokeri/PulmuPalasokeri/README.md

-HOW TF DOES THIS WORK OMFG, SOS
+HOW TF DOES THIS WORK, send help..

 <p align="center"